Civil Law and Civil Litigation

 c) claims where the debtor did not appear after initially objecting

-Once the judgment has been certified as an EEO judgment by the Court in charge for the proceedings, the EOP may be lodged at the appropriate UK Court and can be enforced in the same way as a UK Judgment (see below).
+Once the judgment has been certified as an EEO judgment by the Court in charge for the proceedings, the judgment may be lodged at the appropriate Court and can be enforced in the same way like any national judgment (see below).

-Contested or foreign Judgments are not automatically enforceable in England and Wales.
-Its registration is dependent on the English Court being satisfied that particular conditions have been met.
-However, Judgments of European countries can be registered by a fairly straightforward procedure at the High Court London.
+Foreign Judgments are not automatically enforceable in England and Wales.
+Judgments must be registered by the High Court of London, who must be satisfied that particular conditions have been observed.
+However, European judgments can be registered by a fairly straightforward procedure at the High Court London.